matt-mcdaniel/weather-app/README.md

 -   Data should be stored in a DB table, like Mongo or SQL, and accessed using unique keys
 -   Better to organize client by feature instead of overarching "components" folder
 -   Determine better CSS/styling strategy; move styles outside of component file
+-   Separate API and client into two distinct repos